CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ![Fig. 1: Function Generator](images/func_generator.jpg)
 ![Fig. 2: Oscilloscope](images/scope.jpg)

 4. We then captured data using the fft_adc_serial script from the Open Music Lab library.
 This script is set to collect 256 samples each run of the FFT.
 Running at a sampling frequency of 9600Hz, this gives the FFT bins a width of 9600 / 256 = 37.5Hz.
-660Hz / 37.5Hz = bin number 17.6.
-Therefore, we expect to see the peak for the 660Hz input to appear in the 17th bin of our output.
+This means that we can expect to see the 660Hz signal in bin number 17: 660Hz / 37.5Hz = 17.6.

 5. However, with an input of 660Hz we found an unusual result: the peak for the 660Hz tone appears in the 5th bin!